Researching Funding and Sustainability of Historic Faith Buildings

 Understanding the challenges for particular buildings

 Understanding the challenges that face particular buildings is crucial to working out what appropriate support local communities need.
-Currently work on understanding the particular challenges facing major parish churches is underway.
+For example, see the recent report on understanding the particular challenges facing major parish churches.

 Small and large scale change can impact on the character of places of worship and their surroundings.
 Each place or locality has its own characteristics.
 Even something as simple as paving in an historic churchyard can impact on its appearance and inform us about its’ history.